preetu10/dreamdwell--frontend-based-site-/README.md

 - **Cart Functionality**: DreamDwell allows users to add properties to their cart, facilitating the process of comparing and selecting their desired properties.
 - **Company Information**:  DreamDwell provides detailed information about the company, including achievements, contact information, and reasons why clients should choose it.

-## Packages Used In The Website
+## Used Tools

-- Swiper Slider
-- React Toastify
-- React Proptypes
+- React JS
-- Animate.css
-- AOS Package
-- React Icons
+- Tailwind CSS
 - Firebase
-- Daisy UI
-- Tailwind CSS

 ## Live Site Link
 - https://dream-dwell.web.app